ShihaoXiong/ShihaoXiong.github.io/source/_posts/Algorithm.md

          prev = cur;
          cur = cur.left;
       }
-      // cur is the smallest one, adn prev is its parent
+      // cur is the smallest one, and prev is its parent
       // Invariance: cur (prev.left) does not have left child prev.left = prev.left.right; // cur.right
       return cur;